sendgrid/docs/content/docs/ui/account-and-settings/billing.md

   show: true
 ---

-You can update your billing details on the on the Billing tab of the [Account Details page](https://app.sendgrid.com/account/billing) in the UI.
+You can update your billing details on the Billing tab of the [Account Details page](https://app.sendgrid.com/account/billing) in the UI.
 You can update your plan details on the Products tab of the [Account Details page](https://app.sendgrid.com/account/products).

 For more information about understanding your bill, see [Reading your invoice]({{root_url}}/ui/account-and-settings/reading-your-invoice/).